Surviving means staying alive or managing to stay in existence through difficult times. It's not about being happy, but about making it.

-Word survive is considered common in modern English.
+Word surviving is considered uncommon in modern English.
 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.

 Definitions